Unsignalized Intersection Management Strategy for Mixed Autonomy Traffic Streams: VEHICLE PLANNING AND CONTROL ALGORITHM DESIGN

 \subsection{Speed Planning Model}

-Since CAVs need to make corresponding decisions according to different environments, here four control modes are designed to ensure the safety of vehicles and improve the traffic efficiency, where each control mode includes a corresponding speed planning.
+Since CAVs need to make corresponding decisions according to different environments, four control modes are designed to ensure the safety of vehicles and improve traffic efficiency.
+Each control mode includes a corresponding speed plan.
 The control modes of CAVs are listed as follows: \begin{itemize} \item Car following mode: Keep a safe distance from the preceding vehicle and follow it. \item Cruise mode: Keep the vehicle at a constant speed. \item Waiting mode: Slow down until the vehicle is stopped before the stop line. \item Conflict-solving mode: Resolve vehicle trajectory conflicts when passing through conflict areas. \end{itemize}

-In order to improve the conflict resolution ability of CAVs and ensure the safety of vehicles, the real-time switching of four vehicle control modes should be guaranteed.
-Define a bool type variable $B$ to denote whether the ego vehicle $V$ obtains the right of way at the intersection. $I_c$ represents the ID of the vehicle that has trajectory conflicts with the ego vehicle $V$, and $I_f$ represents the ID of the preceding vehicle of ego vehicle $V$.
+To improve the conflict resolution ability of CAVs and ensure the safety of vehicles, the real-time switching of four vehicle control modes needs to be guaranteed.
+Define a bool type variable $B$ to denote whether the ego vehicle $V$ obtains the right of way at the intersection. $I_c$ represents the vehicle's ID with trajectory conflicts with the ego vehicle $V$, and $I_f$ represents the ID of the preceding vehicle of ego vehicle $V$.
 Define $S_V(E)$ and $S_V(stopline)$ to denote the position of vehicle $E$ and the position of the stop line in the vehicle coordinate system corresponding to the ego vehicle $V$, respectively.
 And $\epsilon$ is the distance constant.

 We develop an undisturbed switching algorithm for the control modes by combining the real-time traffic environment around the ego vehicle $V$.
 First, judge whether each vehicle has obtained the right of way according to the high-level HPQ algorithm.
 For vehicles without obtaining the right of way: if there is a preceding vehicle, the control mode is switched to the car following mode; if there is no vehicle ahead and vehicle $V$ reaches near the stop line, the control mode is switched to the waiting mode; otherwise, the control mode is switched to cruise mode.